 The driving force behind this layout was Brian Wilson, who sadly died in early 2017.
 We miss his great knowledge of Austrian Railways and his keen sense of humour.
 His family have kindly agreed to allow the club to use Brian’s locomotives and rolling stock so we can display the layout as a fitting tribute to him.

 This new layout was commenced in September 2013.
 The scenery is now mostly completed and in the last year it has appeared at a few exhibitions.
 An extra board is now being prepared as this will portray the quay that the layout is named after.
 The track is Peco code 75 with electrofrog points and Peco point motors.

 Our latest OO gauge layout.
 This is a continuous run layout.
 It has very generous curves and is a twin track secondary line with a branch line connecting with it at the station.
-The twin track loops have been laid and a battery powered locomotive has been run all around them.
-It was decided to buy the new Peco bullhead track for the scenic section, this has caused the track laying gang some getting used to, as it is harder to lay but is worth the effort when it is down.
-Updated November 2017.
+All the track is now down and the scenic side ballasted, and platforms also some scenery added, it is just a case of sorting out the electrical gremlins that occur now and then.
+Updated March 2024

 Test track/Children’s layout